 Mir-i-Arab means Prince of the Arabs because the medrese was dedicated to Sheikh Abdullah of Yemen by his friend Ubaidullah Khan.
 It is said that in order to finance the construction of the building Ubaidullah Khan sold 3,000 slaves.
 The medrese was built in 1535 opposite Kalon Mosque.
 The complex consisting of this medrese and of the Kalon mosque and minaret is called Po-i-Kalon, Pedestal of the Almighty.

 Mir-i-Arab Medrese - detail of the portal

-Mir-i-Arab Medrese: (left) mosaic portraying a vase of happiness; (right) door
+Mir-i-Arab Medrese: (left) mosaic portraying a vase with flowers; (right) door

 Koch Medreses (XVIth century)

 In the second half of the XVIth century Abdullah Khan II built two medrese facing each other.
-The exterior of both medrese was extensively restored in the 1950's and again more recently; nowadays they look "too new".
+The exterior of both medrese was extensively restored in the 1950's and again more recently so they look "too new".

 Nadir Divanbegi Khanagha and detail of the decoration (XVIIth century)